Jim E. Keenehan, AIF®, CPFA

 How I got here:

 I owe much of my desire to connect with others to my diverse background.
-I grew up in Lima, a small lower-middle-class town in West Central Ohio.
+I grew up in Lima, a small, lower-middle-class town in West Central Ohio.
 Throughout my younger years, I became friends with people from a wide variety of cultural and socioeconomic backgrounds.
-Those bonds and experiences will forever stay with me and help me understand the challenges that face hard-working Americans.
+Those bonds and experiences will forever stay with me and help me understand the challenges that face employees every single day.

 I’ve been working with retirement plans ever since I graduated from the University of Notre Dame.
-I spent significant time on the investment side of the business working with financial advisors and plan providers.
-The goal was to help companies build smarter 401(k) plan investment menus, which their employees could clearly understand and use to best maximize their savings.
+I spent significant time on the investment side of the business working with consultants, financial advisors, and plan providers.
+Back then, the goal was to help organizations build more effective 401(k) plan investment menus which their employees could clearly understand and use to best maximize their savings.

 I also spent some years working for retirement plan providers, known in the industry as recordkeepers.
-This gave me hands-on experience with the back-end systems that are the engines of retirement plans.
-This experience helped me gain an understanding of and appreciation for all the moving pieces that work in sync to make a retirement plan function seamlessly.
+This gave me hands-on experience with the back-end systems that are the platforms for retirement plans.
+This experience helped me gain an understanding of and appreciation for all the moving pieces that must work in sync to make a retirement plan function seamlessly.

-I hold the FINRA series 7 and 63 securities registrations as a Registered Representative with Commonwealth Financial Network.
+I'm an Investment Advisor Representative (IAR) through Global Retirement Partners (GRP).
 I have also earned the Accredited Investment Fiduciary® (AIF®) professional designation, awarded by the Center for Fiduciary Studies, which is associated with the University of Pittsburgh, and am a Certified Plan Fiduciary Advisor (CPFA).

 What I do really well:

 I am also a retirement plan geek.
-I believe it is important to consume as much information as possible in order to best serve clients.
-While the 401(k) industry tends to be somewhat slow moving, we at AFS want to make sure that we are educating our plan sponsors on changes and trends and arming their participants with the tools they need to be financially successful.
+Being a student in the retirement plan industry helps me better serve my clients.
+While the 401(k) industry can seem somewhat slow-moving, we at AFS want to make sure that we are educating our plan sponsors on changes and trends and arming their employees with the tools they need to be successful.

 What I’m most interested in for the retirement industry today:

 I would argue that most of the retirement plan industry has been putting the cart before the horse since the inception of the 401(k).
-For years the industry was focused on the wrong things, like adding additional investment options to the lineup, presumably to satisfy the small number of individuals taking advantage of the benefit.
+For years the industry was focused on the wrong things, like adding additional investment options to the lineup, presumably to satisfy a small number of people proficient enough with investing and how retirement plans work.
 In 2006, the Pension Protection Act (PPA) helped the cause, and we began paying attention to things like participation and deferral rates.
-In more recent years the focus has been on pushing employees to save more and ensure they won’t outlive their nest, which is known as retirement readiness.
+In more recent years, the focus has been on nudging employees to save more and ensure they won’t outlive their nest egg (this is sometimes referred to as retirement readiness).

 There is just one small problem: we were promulgating increased savings rates when there are so many workers with other, more pressing financial issues.
-Now the industry is finally realizing that overall Financial Wellness is the foundation we need to lay before we have our participants thinking about retirement.
-At AFS we have been aware and focusing on financial wellness for years (at the beginning, we didn’t know it would be called financial wellness; it was simply helping people and the right thing to do).
-We have developed and continue to invest in industry-leading services and technologies that help employees with crucial, foundational things like paying off credit cards, fund rainy day savings accounts and craft a household budget, just to name a few.
-After all, does it do any good to have an employee saving a good chunk of her hard-earned money into a retirement plan only to have it drained later by an expected expense?
+Now the industry is finally realizing that financial wellness is the foundation we need to lay before our employees worry about retirement.
+At AFS, we have been aware of and focusing on financial wellness for years (at the beginning, we didn’t know it would be called financial wellness; it was simply helping people and the right thing to do).
+We have developed and continue to invest in industry-leading services and technologies that help employees with crucial, foundational things like paying off credit cards, growing emergency savings, building a household budget, and handling student loans, to name a few.

 Who I am really:

 I live in Rockville, MD with my beautiful wife, Ashley, and our two daughters, Clover and Scout.
 We are fans of trying out new restaurants and have probably been to every brewery within a 50-mile radius of our home.
-When we are not out and about we are likely to be relaxing at home listening to music or catching up on shows (think: Game of Thrones, not The Bachelor).
+When we are not out and about, we are likely to be relaxing at home listening to music or catching up on movies/shows/documentaries.

-Last, but not least, I am a Notre Dame alumnus and die-hard fan of any and all of their sports teams.
+Last, but not least, I am a Notre Dame alumnus and a die-hard fan of any and all of their sports teams.
+Go Irish!